Gaels: Genetics

+is genetically closer to the Gaelic Irish clusters than the other Scottish clusters.
+This area was historically Gaelic-speaking (part of the kingdom of Dál Riata).

+Another genetic trait very common in Gaelic populations is red hair, with 10% of Irish and at least 13% of Scots having red hair, much larger numbers being carriers of variants of the MC1R gene, and which is possibly related to an adaptation to the cloudy conditions of the regional climate.

 Demographics

 In countries where Gaels live, census records documenting population statistics exist.
-The following chart shows the number of speakers of a Gaelic language (either "Gaeilge," also known as Irish, "Gàidhlig," known as Scottish Gaelic, or "Gaelg," known as Manx).
+The following chart shows the number of speakers of the Gaelic languages (Irish, Scottish Gaelic, or Manx).
 The question of ethnic identity is slightly more complex, but included below are those who identify as ethnic Irish, Manx or Scottish.
-It should be taken into account that not all are of Gaelic descent, especially in the case of Scotland, due to the nature of the Lowlands.
+Not all are of Gaelic descent, especially in the case of Scotland, due to the nature of the Lowlands.
 It also depends on the self-reported response of the individual and so is a rough guide rather than an exact science.

-The two comparatively "major" Gaelic nations in the modern era are Ireland (which in the 2002 census had 185,838 people who spoke Irish "daily" and 1,570,894 who were "able" to speak it) and Scotland (58,552 fluent "Gaelic speakers" and 92,400 with "some Gaelic language ability" in the 2001 census).
+The two comparatively "major" Gaelic nations in the modern era are Ireland (which had 71,968 "daily" Irish speakers and 1,873,997 people claiming "some ability of Irish", as of the 2022 census) and Scotland (58,552 fluent "Gaelic speakers" and 92,400 with "some Gaelic language ability" in the 2001 census).
 Communities where the languages still are spoken natively are restricted largely to the west coast of each country and especially the Hebrides islands in Scotland.
-However, a large proportion of the Gaelic-speaking population now lives in the cities of Glasgow and Edinburgh in Scotland, and Donegal, Galway, Cork and Dublin in Ireland.
+However, a large proportion of the Gaelic-speaking population now lives in the cities of Glasgow and Edinburgh in Scotland, and Dublin, Cork as well as Counties Donegal and Galway in Ireland.
 There are about 2,000 Scottish Gaelic speakers in Canada (Canadian Gaelic dialect), although many are elderly and concentrated in Nova Scotia and more specifically Cape Breton Island.
 According to the U.S. Census in 2000, there are more than 25,000 Irish-speakers in the United States, with the majority found in urban areas with large Irish-American communities such as Boston, New York City and Chicago.